strimzi/proposals/060-run-connectors-and-tasks-in-isolated-pods.md

 ### Downgrades

-On downgrade, clusters using isolated instances may experience resource exhaustion.
+On downgrade of the Kafka Connect version, clusters using isolated instances may experience resource exhaustion.
+This will appear as KafkaConnectors failing, and/or the isolated pods crashing.
 If resources are specified for a connector or task, the version downgrade will cause static assignments to be ignored.
 If the connector/task ResourceRequirements are less than the KafkaConnect ResourceRequirements, the cluster will potentially over-assign the lower-resource workers.
 KafkaConnector resource requirements should be removed and the number of replicas increased again, before downgrading the cluster to a version which does not support Static Assignments.

-KafkaConnector resource requirements should also be removed before downgrading Strimzi to a version which does not include it, as the added ResourceRequirement fields will not be valid in earlier versions.
+KafkaConnector resource requirements should also be removed before downgrading Strimzi to a version which does not include it, as the names of the pods managed by the operator are different.

 ## Rejected alternatives